Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem: Introduction

 We are, of course, also concerned in establishing an upper bound for the number of limit cycles.
-However, when no limit cycle exists, we take a different route and address the question of the existence of polycycles\footnote{A heteroclinic cycle is a particular instance of a polycycle.} and the number of equilibria in them.
+However, when no limit cycle exists, we take a different route and address the question of the existence of polycycles\footnote{Including heteroclinic cycles, that are particular instances of polycycles.} and the number of equilibria in them.
+Our main results are stated and proved in Sections~\ref{sec:equilibria} -- \ref{sec:regions}.

 We focus on polynomial vector fields with homogeneous nonlinearities, as many before us, but use the existence of invariant lines through the origin to provide information on the global dynamics.
 We consider vector fields of the form